-Indicates the offset of the first virtual function (VF) for the physical function (PF).
-PF0 always resides at Offset 0, and PF1 always resides at Offset 1.
-Six virtual functions are available in the Gen3 Integrated Block for PCIe core and reside at the function number range 64-69.
+Indicates the offset of the first Virtual Function (VF) for the Physical Function (PF).
+PF0 always resides at Offset 0 while PF1 always resides at Offset 1.
+There are six Virtual Functions available in the Gen3 Integrated Block for PCIe core, and the Virtual Functions reside at the function number range 64 - 69.

 Virtual functions are mapped sequentially with VFs for PF0 taking precedence.
-For example, if PF0 has two virtual functions and PF1 has three, the following mapping occurs:
+For example, if PF0 has 2 Virtual Functions and PF1 has 3 Virtual Functions, the following mapping would occur: